malliina/pill-ios/README.md

 1. Delete the Keychain entry.
 1. Double-click the p12 file to reimport the certificate.

+Recreate the distribution certificate every 12 months.
+Export to .p12 including the private key for portability.

 ### Deployments

 GitHub Actions uses fastlane to deploy updates.
 To deploy, push to the master branch.